samply/blaze/README.md

 {"message":"OK","t":<some number>}
 ```

-If you like to upload your own resources, it's important, that the LIFE FHIR Store is currently configured to use a subset of FHIR R4.
+If you like to upload your own resources, it's important, that Blaze is currently configured to use a subset of FHIR R4.
 The available Resources can be seen at startup in the `Read structure definitions` output.

 ### Issuing a CQL Query

 The most convenient way is to use the [CQL Runner][2].
 You have to go into the `Config` menu and set the `CQL Engine` to `http://localhost:8080/cql/evaluate`.
-The other config options doesn't matter because the CQL Engine of the LIFE FHIR Store always uses its own internal data.
+The other config options doesn't matter because the CQL Engine of Blaze always uses its own internal data.

 As a test query you can use
 ```